Dingdong Dantes: 2010s

 On May 5, 2014, Dantes was appointed and sworn in by President Benigno Aquino III as commissioner-at-large of the National Youth Commission.
 Two years later, he decided to resign as the NYC commissioner to give way for his endorsement for Grace Poe as president and Leni Robredo as vice president in the 2016 national elections.

 In April 2017, he visited Calapan, Oriental Mindoro to inaugurate the Mindoro State College of Agriculture and Technology (MinSCAT) Grandstand.
 A day later, he became the guest speaker during the 43rd Commencement Exercises of Mindoro State College of Agriculture and Technology-Calapan Campus.

 2020s

 In 2020, Dantes appeared in a Philippine adaptation of Descendants of the Sun from South Korean TV series of his role Capt.
 Lucas Manalo, together with Jennylyn Mercado.

 In 2022, Dantes hosted the game show as the second time on GMA Network, Family Feud.
 During the season break, he appeared in his drama Royal Blood and hosted The Voice Generations.

-On October 30, 2023, Dantes joined Mowelfund Board of Trustees.
+On October 30, 2023, Dantes joined Mowelfund's Board of Trustees.

-His next films were part of the 2023 Metro Manila Film Festival: Rewind,directed by Mae-Cruz Alaviar where he co-starred with Marian Rivera in a lead role, and Firefly, directed by Zig Dulay, where he played an adult version of a character played by Euwenn Mikaell.

-Rewind became one of the highest grossing Filipino movies of all time and the highest grossing movie in Metro Manila Film Festival history.
-The movie was an official movie entry of ABSCBN studio and Star Cinema to the 2023 Metro Manila Film Festival.
+His next films were part of the 2023 Metro Manila Film Festival: Rewind, directed by Mae Cruz-Alviar where he co-starred with Marian Rivera in a lead role, and Firefly, directed by Zig Dulay, where he played an adult version of a character played by Euwenn Mikaell.
+Rewind became one of the highest grossing Filipino movies of all time and the highest-grossing movie in Metro Manila Film Festival history.